Tardo/OdooTerminal/docs/javascript.md

   - 'i' Integer
   - '?'
 Indicates that next parameters are optional
   - '\*' All the rest (unknown) of params are formatted as string
-- secured: Hide command from screen & history
+- secured: Hide command from screen & history (default is false)
 - aliases: Used to set deprecated names of the module
+- sanitized: Truncate single quotes (default is true)

 **Basic Example**::